svalgaard/fskintra/README.md

 This program logs into ForældreIntra (part of SkoleIntra) and converts the content inside to emails.
 This includes:

-* Frontpage: Notices on the bullitin board (opslagstavle)
+* Front page: Notices on the bulletin board (opslagstavle)
-* Frontpage: Cover pictures
+* Front page: Cover pictures
 * ...
 * Messages: "Emails" send inside the system to/from yourself